warmlogic/expertTrain/README.md

    - `et_calcExpDuration()` is a function to determine how long your experiment will be.
    - Instructions are read from external text files in `expertTrain/text/instructions/`.
    - Hold down the `g` key for a second to end the impedance check, continue when there is a message to the experimenter, dismiss the final screen, etc.
    - There are practice modes for matching, naming, and recognition.
 Hopefully the provided config is clear enough on how to set them up.
+Use `expParam.runPractice=true;` to run the practice.
       - Practice stimuli can either be chosen from a separate directory of images (in the `expertTrain/images/STIM_SET_NAME/FAMILY_NAME/` directory structure, as with experiment stimuli), or they can be randomly selected from the experimental families/species.
+Set `cfg.stim.useSeparatePracStims` to either `true` or `false`.
    - Image manipulation conditions are supported.
 Use different family names for each condition.
 Species orders can be yoked together across families if there is something common about conditions and exemplars.
+      - See `config_EBIRD.m` for an example of adding stimulus manipulation conditions.
    - Impedance breaks (every X trials [phases: matching, name] or Y blocks [phases: recognition, nametrain, viewname]).
    - Blink breaks (every X seconds)
-   - Test using a previous phase's stimuli in a current phase (see the example field `usePrevPhase` in `config_EBUG.m`, as well as the field `reshuffleStims` (which must be `true` or `false`). e.g., `usePrevPhase = {'sesName', 'phaseName', phaseNum};`)
+   - Test using a previous phase's stimuli in a current phase (see the example field `usePrevPhase` in `config_EBUG.m`, e.g., `usePrevPhase = {'sesName', 'phaseName', phaseNum};`.
+      - Also use the field `reshuffleStims`, which must be `true` or `false`.
    - Resize image stimuli using the field `cfg.stim.stimScale` in in `config_EBUG.m`.
 Set equal to the proportion of image; e.g., 1.0 = full-size image.
 Instruction images can be scaled as well.
    - There are multiple versions of the recognition and naming/viewing response key images (in `expertTrain/images/resources/`).